jake-knerr/cogent/README.md

 #### Prefer to keep CSS files in the same file as the component.

+This technique makes it easier to find and modify styles.

 #### Divide up app into "screens", meaning content regions that can be the only screen displayed based on screen size.

+This technique makes it easier to design an application that can accommodate multiple screen sizes and form factors.

-### Engine Service
+### Lift Service

+A lift service is accessible to all components in the application, and can be used by any component to lift state up and make it accessible to other components.
+Also, the lift service can be used to send notifications to other components in a top-down manner when the state changes.
+Also, a lift service can be a way for a component to hang behavior that can be used by other components.

-#### The first component to use a method or property of state should be the component to implement or initialize the property.
+#### The first component to use shared method or a slice of state should be the component to implement or initialize the property on the lift service.

 ## Other